jabney/regex-replace-loader/README.md

 ====================
 [![Build Status](https://travis-ci.org/jabney/regex-replace-loader.svg?branch=master)](https://travis-ci.org/jabney/regex-replace-loader)

-Use regex to replace values in files, or transform source from one form into another.
+A webpack loader that uses regex to replace values in files, or transform source into another form.

 The `regex-replace-loader` takes a file's content as input, runs it against a user-supplied regular expression, and makes substitutions based on the user-supplied replace `value`, which can be either a string or a function that returns a value.